Abnormal female hair loss, baldness & hair shedding in Women

 Female pattern baldness.

 One that is most common but is not a health risk is pattern baldness, hereditary hair loss.
 This kind of female hair loss rarely develops into a complete front bald area as men do.
 Hence, women typically have gradual hair thinning throughout the scalp.
 Women’s alopecia is a diffuse thinning of their hair.
 Female pattern hair loss is part of the aging and genetic traits of a person.
-It is a prevalent condition and is not considered an illness.

 Thyroid hair loss Symptoms